The Skin and Science Series

 Again, ingredients like retinol are often your best bet for increasing skin elasticity… and why not give some facial yoga a try!

-Stay tuned for Part II of this article where we discuss skin thickness with age, menopause and UV ageing.
+Check out Part II of this article where we discuss skin thickness with age, menopause and UV ageing.